 3. Military and First Responders Get Discounted Tickets

 I really love what the NHRA is doing -- honoring those who serve and protect our country, as well as the first responders who rush to the aid of those in need during emergencies.

-Their program called NHRA Salutes First Responders provides discounted tickets to medical professionals, law enforcement officers, firefighters, members of the armed forces and a number of other professions charged with the safety and well-being of the public.
+This program provides discounted tickets to medical professionals, law enforcement officers, firefighters, members of the armed forces and a number of other professions charged with the safety and well-being of the public.

 If this applies to you, thank you very much for your service, and click here to learn how to get discounted tickets to U.S. Nationals.